chiranjeevH/CDR-ipdr-sdr-analytics-tools-CDR-Analysis-Tool/README.md

-# NetworkFlow Master: A Python Solution for Bulk IPDR Processing and SQL Storage
+# DataFlow Master: A Python Solution for Bulk Data Processing and SQL Storage

-# IPDR Python Project

-## Overview
+## Project Overview
-This Python project is designed to process IPDR (Internet Protocol Detail Record) data, commonly used for network traffic analysis.
+This Python project is designed to process data from CSV files, making it suitable for a wide range of applications beyond just network traffic analysis.
 The project offers two UI options:

-Single CSV Search: This option allows users to search using a single CSV file containing IPDR records.
+Single CSV Search: Allows users to search using a single CSV file containing records of interest.

-Bulk Search (ZIP): This option enables users to perform bulk searches by providing a ZIP archive containing multiple CSV files with IPDR records.
+Bulk Search (ZIP): Enables users to perform bulk searches by providing a ZIP archive containing multiple CSV files with records.

-The project reads IPDR data from CSV files, performs data processing and analysis, and stores the results in a Microsoft SQL Server database using pyodbc.
+The project reads data from CSV files, performs data processing and analysis, and stores the results in a Microsoft SQL Server database using pyodbc.

 ## Features

-- **Data Reading**: The project utilizes the `csv` library to read IPDR data from a CSV file.
+Data Reading: Utilizes the csv library to read data from CSV files.
 Additionally, it can handle ZIP files containing multiple CSV files for batch processing.

-- **Data Processing**: After reading the IPDR data, the project performs data processing to clean, manipulate, and analyze the records.
-The specific processing steps, including data extraction and transformation, are carried out to structure the data appropriately.
+Data Processing: After reading the data, the project performs processing to clean, manipulate, and analyze the records.
+The specific steps, including data extraction and transformation, are carried out to structure the data appropriately.

-- **Database Integration**: The processed data is stored in a Microsoft SQL Server database using the `pyodbc` library.
+Database Integration: The processed data is stored in a Microsoft SQL Server database using the pyodbc library.
 This ensures that the data is persistently saved and can be accessed for further analysis or reporting.

 ## Usage

-1. Prepare your IPDR data in CSV format.
-If you have multiple CSV files, you can put them in a ZIP file.
+Prepare your data in CSV format.
+For multiple CSV files, you can compile them into a ZIP file.

-2. Place the CSV or ZIP file in the project directory.
+Place the CSV or ZIP file in the project directory.

-3. Open the Python script (e.g., `ipdr_processing.py`) and specify the file name and path in the appropriate variables.
+Open the Python script (e.g., data_processing.py) and specify the file name and path in the appropriate variables.

-4. Configure the database connection details in the `pyodbc.connect` method within the Python script.
-Provide the server name, database name, username, and password to establish a connection.
+Configure the database connection details in the pyodbc.connect method within the Python script.
+Provide server name, database name, username, and password to establish a connection.

-5. Run the Python script to start processing the IPDR data.
+Run the Python script to start processing the data.

 ## Code Explanation

-The provided Python script processes the IPDR data from CSV files within the ZIP archive.
-It uses the `os`, `zipfile`, `csv`, and `pyodbc` libraries to achieve this.
-The essential parts of the code are as follows:
+The provided Python script processes data from CSV files within the ZIP archive, utilizing the os, zipfile, csv, and pyodbc libraries.
+Key parts of the code include:

-- The script walks through the project directory and finds any ZIP files.
-For each ZIP file found, it extracts the contents to a temporary folder using the `zipfile.ZipFile` class.
+Walking through the project directory to find any ZIP files, extracting their contents to a temporary folder using the zipfile.ZipFile class.

-- The script then iterates through the CSV files within the temporary folder and uses the `csv.reader` to read each row of data.
+Iterating through the CSV files within the temporary folder and reading each row of data with csv.reader.

-- The IPDR data is processed and organized into a dictionary `dict_data`.
+Organizing the data into a dictionary dict_data.

-- The `pyodbc.connect` method is used to establish a connection to the Microsoft SQL Server database.
-The connection parameters should be provided according to your setup.
+Establishing a connection to the Microsoft SQL Server database with pyodbc.connect, using connection parameters according to your setup.

-- The processed data is inserted into the SQL Server database using the `cursor.execute` method and committed using `conn.commit()`.
+Inserting the processed data into the SQL Server database with cursor.execute and committing the changes with conn.commit().

 ## Contribution

-Feel free to contribute to this project by opening issues or submitting pull requests.
-Your feedback and suggestions are valuable in improving the functionality and efficiency of the IPDR processing tool.
+Contributions to this project are welcome.
+Open issues or submit pull requests with your feedback and suggestions to enhance the functionality and efficiency of the data processing tool.